krezs/workClimate-api-rest/README.md

-# Awesome Project Build with TypeORM
+# Survey Project with typeORM, expressJS

 Steps to run this project: